 - Educate Against Hate: a great starting point for answers to questions you as parents may have about the risk of radicalisation

-If you have concerns about a young person or vulnerable adult at risk of radicalisation you can notify the designated safeguarding lead at the school or contact Middlesbrough Council's safeguarding team on 01642 726004.
-The purpose of PREVENT is to safeguard vulnerable people from the risk of being exploited by extremists.
+If you're worried about a young person or vulnerable adult who may be at risk of radicalisation, you can speak to the safeguarding lead at their school, or contact Middlesbrough Council's safeguarding team (Middlesbrough Multi-Agency Children's Hub) by calling 01642 726004.
+The purpose of Prevent is to protect vulnerable people from the risk of being exploited by extremists.

-- Middlesbrough Council's Prevent resources: resources by, and about, the Prevent safeguarding process, which aims to identify and safeguard young people and vulnerable adults who are at risk of radicalisation.
+- Middlesbrough Council's Prevent resources: resources about the Prevent safeguarding process, which aims to identify and safeguard young people and vulnerable adults at risk of radicalisation

 - Child Net: advice on keeping your children safe online